-Get to know your neighbours and encourage them to attend a Crime Awareness Presentation.
+- Get to know your neighbours and encourage them to visit the Neighbourhood Watch website for stats and info.

-- Information will be available on this website about crimes that occur on or in relation to your block.
-Your Block Captain passes this information on to you by telephone fan-out, or social media avenues determined by your Block Captain.
-Be sure to always pass on this information.
-Communicate with your neighbours.
+- The Police advise your Block Captain of crimes that occur on or in relation to your block.
+Your Block Captain passes this information on by the chosen method of communication.
+Be sure to always pass this on.
 Share information - and together you can make a difference.

 If you wish more information or assistance in starting Neighbourhood Watch on your block, please contact the Winnipeg Police Service Community Relations Unit at 204-986-6322 or via email